-But here’s the kicker
+But here’s the kicker.

 You cannot buy these policies directly from the insurance companies.
 If you were to call them and ask to sign up, they would merely inform you that you need to find an agent.

 Then they’ll present you with quotes from all those companies, so you can decide which one is best for you.

 Working with an independent agency that specializes in funeral life insurance is just like shopping around.

 When selecting an agency to work with, make sure they have the following attributes:

 We are an independent agency whose specialty is final expense life insurance.
 We do not deal with any other type of life insurance.

-You have many choices who you allow to help you secure your burial policy.
+You have many choices regarding whom you allow to help you secure your burial policy.

 After processing thousands of applications, we know inside and out how each insurer responds to various health conditions.

 Remember, the ultimate goal is to find which company is going to offer you the best deal.
-Because we know how they underwrite, we can do this in a very efficient and effective manner regardless of your risk profile.
+Because we know how they underwrite, we can do this efficiently and effectively regardless of your risk profile.